 When it comes to preventing a burglary, your dog’s bite may not live up to its bark.
 But, with proper and thorough training, you can teach your dog the skills needed to effectively protect your home and belongings.

 - Establish yourself as the master.

 - Properly socialize the dog so that he or she can identify normal vs. abnormal behavior.

-- Train your dog to cease barking upon command.
+- Train your dog to start or cease barking upon command.